andrewdotdev/andrewdotdev/README.md

 <strong>About Me!<strong>

 - 👨🏽‍💻 I’m currently working as a Discord Applications Developer.
-- 🌱 I’m currently learning Typescript & C# & Rust.
+- 🌱 I’m currently learning Rust & C++.
-- 🤔 My interests are listening to music and playing videogames.
 - 💬 I like to do some stuff in a developer group.
 - 🛰️ See [VoidX App](https://bit.ly/voidxtopgg).
 <!-- - 📫 Email me at [email](mailto:email). -->